Behavior change method

-A behavior change method, or behavior change technique, is a theory-based method for changing one or several determinants of behavior such as a person's attitude or self-efficacy.
+Behavior change methods, or behavior change techniques, are theory-based methods for changing one or several determinants of behavior such as a person's attitude or self-efficacy.
 Such behavior change methods are used in behavior change interventions.
 Although of course attempts to influence people's attitude and other psychological determinants were much older, especially the definition developed in the late nineties yielded useful insights, in particular four important benefits: